The basic skills any beginner data analyst must know

 Excel is where the ability to conceptualise data analysis & manipulation techniques is born.
 These skills make further learning of SQL, Python etc easier to understand.
 Don’t underestimate Excel’s importance.

 I’ve trained and managed 40+ data professionals of varying experience and specialisations.
 And the skill gap which has the biggest negative impact on their advancement was SQL.
+I loved SQL tutoring, because it made my life easier as a manager and moved my staff’s career for the better.

 Ask anyone who knows SQL and they will tell you…”its simple”.
 And believe me it is.
 However, ask some people who don’t know it , and they struggle with beginning the journey.
 Perhaps because they worry its a leap in understanding.